bprollinson/ripal/README.md

   * If epsilon is part of the first set, for each terminal in the follow set of that rule's left-hand non-terminal node, map the combination of that rule's left-hand non-terminal and the follow set terminal to the production rule index
 * Return the parse table

+To calculate the first set for a production node:

+* Initialize an empty set of nodes
+* If the first token on the right-hand side of the production rule is a terminal node, append that node to the set of nodes
+* If the first token on the right-hand side of the production rule is an epsilon node, append that node to the set of nodes
+* If the first token on the right-hand size of the production rule is a non-terminal node
+  * ...

 ### Step 4: Attempt to Match String using Parse Table (LL1)